Introduction to Views in Apache Hive

 - One of the major reasons for using it is to reduce the complexity of a query.
-There are many times when long or complicated queries become difficult to manage or develop on because of too many nested queries.
-By turning the nested queries into views, end users can encapsulate the complexity of a query and create re-usable parts.
+There are many times when long or complicated queries become difficult to manage or develop because of too many nested queries.
+By turning the nested queries into views, end users can encapsulate a query’s complexity and create re-usable parts.
 This concept is similar to functions in any programming language or a layered design concept in software.

 - Views are also widely used to filter or restrict data from a table based on the value of one or more columns.
-The use case of restricted data is when we don’t want the end-user to see all the information in the base table.
+The use case of restricted data is when we don’t want the end-user to see all the base table information.
 So, we restrict the data by using the “where” clause on a table and store it as a view.
-Changes done in the underlying table would not be reflected in the view, however, the underlying table must be present otherwise the view will fail.
+The underlying table’s changes would not be reflected in the view; however, the underlying table must be present; otherwise, the view will fail.

 - Along with the primitive data types, the Hive also supports data types like maps, arrays, and struct.
 This gives Hive an ability to consider a field as a map, rather than fixed columns.
 So, by using it, a base table can be divided into multiple logical constructs or tables.

 - Conceptually, it is evident that the Hive first executes the views and then uses its results to evaluate or execute the query.
-This can be better explained with an example that is, if the view and the query both have a LIMIT clause, where view says LIMIT 200 and query says LIMIT 400, then we will get at most 200 results.
+This can be better explained with an example: if the view and the query both have a LIMIT clause, where view says LIMIT 200 and query says LIMIT 400, then we will get at most 200 results.

 - It also facilitates creating partitioned views even if the underlying table is not partitioned.ALTER VIEW students ADD/ DROP PARTITION [ if not exists] partition_spec is one way.
 Whereas, for creating a partitioned view, the command used is CREATE VIEW…PARTITIONED ON, while for creating a partitioned table, the command is CREATE TABLE…PARTITION BY.
 Metastore does not store the partition location or partition column storage descriptors as no data is stored for a hive view partition.